NithanNguyen/traffic_analysis/README.md

 | Outlier rejection | `> 100 km/h` holds the previous value |
 | Smoothing | `v = 0.9·v_prev + 0.1·v_new` |

-Track history is deleted when a vehicle leaves every zone and reset when it crosses into a different zone.

 ### Occupancy and traffic state

-Occupancy is the sum of nominal per-class real footprints for vehicles inside the ROI polygons, divided by the total real area of those polygons and capped at 100 %.
-Footprints are fixed per class in `VEHICLE_REAL_AREAS` (`main.py`), so a compact car and a large SUV contribute the same area.
+- Occupancy is the sum of nominal per-class real footprints for vehicles inside the ROI polygons, divided by the total real area of those polygons, capped at 100 %.
+- Footprints are fixed per class in `VEHICLE_REAL_AREAS` (`main.py`), so a compact car and a large SUV contribute the same area.

-The displayed state is evaluated on rolling means — the last 50 speed samples above 5 km/h and the last 30 occupancy samples.
-First matching rule wins:
+- The displayed state is evaluated on rolling means — the last 50 speed samples above 5 km/h and the last 30 occupancy samples.
+First matching rule wins.

 | Condition | State |
 |---|---|